jitsejan/jitsejan.com/content/2018-04-26_moving_blog_to_github_pages.md

 2. Update the DNS record for my DreamHost account and modify the two primary nameservers to point to [Cloudflare](https://www.cloudflare.com) and remove the additional ones.
 (Nameserver 1: janet.ns.cloudflare.com, Nameserver 2: marty.ns.cloudflare.com)
 3. Add DNS records in Cloudflare.
 One CNAME for `www` and one CNAME for `jitsejan.com` to point to `jitsejan.github.io`.

+Done.
+No more server needed for hosting a blog!